 - 19.1.
 The relevant body must consider annually whether or not to increase the salary of teachers who have completed a year of employment since the previous annual pay determination as set out in paragraphs 13, 14, 16 and 17. - 19.2.
 The relevant body must decide how pay progression will be determined, subject to the following: - a.
-Existing salary points should be assimilated to a corresponding point on the appropriate 2022 scales at paragraphs 13, 14, 16 or 17.
+Existing salary points should be assimilated to a corresponding point on the appropriate 2023 scales at paragraphs 13, 14, 16 or 17.
 Any teacher whose current salary does not exactly correspond to such a point should be assimilated at the next highest scale point. - b.
-Teachers on scale point M2, M3, M4, M5 or M6 of the 2021 pay scale should be assimilated to the corresponding point on the 2022 scale. - c.
+Teachers on scale point M2, M3, M4, M5 or M6 of the 2023 pay scale should be assimilated to the corresponding point on the 2024 scale. - c.
 The relevant body must also award a teacher on scale points M2 to M5 of the Main Pay Scale progression of one point following completion of a year of employment completed as a qualified teacher during the previous school year, unless the teacher has been notified that capability procedures are underway in respect of that year. - d.
-The relevant body must award a teacher on scale points 1 to 6 of the Unqualified Teacher Pay Scale progression of one point following completion of a year of employment completed during the previous school year, unless the teacher has been notified that capability procedures are underway in respect of that year.
+The relevant body must award a teacher on scale points 1 to 6 of the Unqualified Teacher Pay Scale progression of one point following completion of a year of employment completed during the previous school year, unless the teacher has been notified that capability procedures are underway in respect of that year. - e.
+Pay Progression on the five-point main pay scale at paragraph 13 and 6 point unqualified teacher pay scale at paragraph 17, should be on an annual basis from 1 September, with an assumption in favour of progression unless an individual has been notified that capability procedures are underway in respect of that year.